Sasan94/Neurolab/University-Exercises/README.md

 - Develop problem-solving and analytical skills.

 ## Contents
-- Subfolders or files for each course.
-- Scripts, notes, or project files corresponding to specific exercises.
+- Basics
+- Math
+- Mini Projects
+- Algorithms

 ## How to Use
 - Open the folder for the course you want to study.